kukulich/fshl/README.md

 # Welcome to FSHL #

 FSHL is a free, open source universal syntax highlighter written in PHP.
-A Very fast parser performs syntax highlighting for few languages and produces a HTML output.
+A very fast parser performs syntax highlighting for few languages and produces a HTML output.

 FSHL library is a simple, easy to use syntax highlighter.
 Its API provides only one method that is really need to highlight sources.